 IRS liens can hinder your ability to obtain credit in the future as it not only shows up on your credit report but actually affects your credit score as well—sometimes by as much as 100 points.
 In some cases, the Federal Tax Lien will even survive the filing of bankruptcy and show on your credit report for years after the bankruptcy has been discharged.

 The best way to remove a lien from your New York-area property and assets is to pay your debt in full.
 If that’s not an option, you can satisfy your lien through a monthly payment plan or Offer in Compromise or by establishing a hardship to show you are unable to pay your debt.
 In addition, liens will usually expire after a period of 10 years, which is the statute of limitations for collecting a tax debt.

 After you have paid your taxes in full or satisfied your lien in another way, the lien can remain on your credit reports for up to seven years—affecting your credit despite the resolution.
 You can request a letter from the IRS that shows you have paid the lien in full, which you can then send to credit agencies to show the lien has been released.

-It’s never wise to avoid a tax issue.
-And you don’t need a tax attorney to help you resolve them.
-Contact the qualified tax advisors at True Resolve for help in satisfying your lien.
-Our Denver-based Enrolled Agents have the expertise and experience to work with the IRS on your behalf.
+It’s never wise to avoid a tax issue and you don’t always need a tax attorney to help you resolve them.
+Contact the qualified tax advisors at True Resolve for IRS tax lien help.
+Our New York-based IRS Enrolled Agents have the expertise and experience to work with the IRS on your behalf.